FloraGLO® Lutein (Kemin)

 Frequently asked questions about FloraGLO® Lutein (Kemin)

-Known drug interactions may include: Generally minimal drug interactions.
+Possible interactions include: Generally minimal drug interactions.
 Statins — possible modest interactions; carotenoids may have additive effects.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.